 About This Site

-LA Coroner Files is an independent publication.
-We are not affiliated with the LA County Department of Medical Examiner-Coroner.
+LACoroner.com is an independent publication.
+We are not affiliated with, endorsed by, or connected to the Los Angeles Department of Medical Examiner-Coroner.

 All case information is drawn from public records, published accounts, and documented sources.
 Where facts are disputed, we present the competing accounts and let readers draw their own conclusions.